PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Our Roadmap to PhD

 \textbf{Manual Inspection}.
 While the above process is generally stable to produce satisfying results, manual inspection is performed to ensure the correctness of hitem selection.
 Note that due to errors in the original TDIUC annotations, occasionally the true label might be ``incorrectly'' selected.
 In such a case, we simply discard the VQA sample.

 With lightweight task-specific adaptation, the above hitem selection also works for other tasks.
-Overall, the joint use of ChatGPT and CLIP allows us to select 1,452 hitems that are more diverse and challenging than the 80 MS-COCO labels used in POPE and the 687 manually written items used in AMBER, see \cref{tab:comp-datasets}.
+Overall, the joint use of ChatGPT and CLIP allows us to select 1,452 hitems that are more diverse and challenging than their counterparts in previous datasets, see \cref{tab:comp-datasets}.